 The all new RFM700-M includes a flat ‘easy clean’ sapphire prism and a ‘no-presser design’ which offers rapid cleaning once a measurement has been taken.

 The Pro-Juice refractometer has been developed to overcome the widely recognized erratic behavior of orange juice experienced by manufacturers during the reconstitution phase of production.
 Clever software combined with newly applied sample handling and conditioning techniques are combined within the Pro-Juice to provide unrivalled measurement reproducibility to allow control tolerances to be set closer to the lower tolerance without risk of compromise and in so doing provides an opportunity to improve company profits by increasing concentrate yield.

 The Abbe Refractometer derives its name from the 19th Century physicist Ernst Abbe (1840-1905).
 Abbe designed an instrument for measuring the dispersion of light and this became the precursor for the so-called ‘Abbe Refractometer’.

-The Abbe 5 offers direct refractive index and Brix readings at a low price and is ideal for academia as well as for general measurement within industry.
+Our Abbe 5 refractometer offers affordable direct refractive index and Brix readings and so is ideal for academia as well as for general measurement within industry.

 Abbe refractometers are particularly suited to the measurement of solids and semi-solids such as thin film polymers, rubber, glass and fibre optics as well as liquid samples and feature a temperature control facility by way of waterbath connection.
 Temperature measurement is made by integral sensor and displayed digitally (LCD).